 A. Written laboratory results of a titer for varicella indicating immunity (equivocal results do not demonstrate immunity).

 B. Documentation of the varicella vaccination series (2 immunizations at least 4 weeks apart).
 Must be validated on form by physician, nurse practitioner or physician assistant.
-If Varivax was administered at 12 years of age or younger, only one dose is required.

 A. A PPD test (tine test not acceptable) must be performed.
 Test must be given no more than 9 months prior to the first day of class, unless indicated otherwise for specific programs.